 What does personal liability mean in renters insurance, by comparison?
 It works largely the same way, except that renters aren’t responsible for the entire property—just their living spaces, in most cases.
-For example, a tenant wouldn’t be open to litigation if a visitor tripped over a loose carpet in an apartment building’s front hallway, but would be exposed if the same thing happened in their own apartment.
+For example, a tenant wouldn’t be open to litigation if a visitor tripped over a loose carpet in an apartment building’s front hallway, but would be exposed to legal liability if the same thing happened inside their own apartment unit.

 Having said that, dog bites are among the most frequent claims for personal liability insurance, and those can happen anywhere.
 It might not even happen on or around your apartment building, making it important to cover yourself and your pet in case of an accident.

 Do you need liability personal insurance by law?
 No, but it offers so much protection in the event that something untoward happens on your property that it just makes sense.

 Most personal liability policies will pay the cost of any medical expenses resulting from the accident, and possibly even limited amounts when no fault has been determined (but don’t rely on that!).
 This not only helps you act like a good citizen, but it also wards off some claims where the injured party rightly wants to be compensated for their out-of-pocket expenses.

 If a claim does head to court, your insurance company will often pay for the lawyer defending you in court, along with fronting the cost of any fines the court assigns (up to the limits of your policy, of course).
 One thing that property-related personal liability does not cover is anything to do with a vehicle.
 Those are insured under your auto insurance policy.

 How much personal liability insurance do I need?